-- A willingness to embrace a growth mind set. - A motivated individual who can inspire. - The ability to 'absorb' the challenges of the day and still maintain high standards of professionalism. - A team player putting students first and working with colleagues efficiently and effectively; recognising the 'greater good'. - Strong interpersonal and communication skills both orally and in writing. - A genuine interest and enjoyment in working with students and their families. - Ability to demonstrate flexibility and tenacity. - Confident, assertive and able to thrive in a challenging environment.

-- Ability to motivate pupils through a variety of methods, including competition, rewards, sanctions and the setting of SMART goals. - Ability to interpret and track student progress through the use of data. - Ability to successfully encourage students to achieve their academic and recreational potential. - Commitment to provide a supporting and challenging environment for all students. - Commitment to individual continuous professional development, wanting to 'get better' by building on strengths but also recognising development areas and actively seeking to improve them.
+- A willingness to embrace a growth mind set. - A motivated individual who can inspire. - The ability to 'absorb' the challenges of the day and still maintain high standards of professionalism. - A team player putting students first and working with colleagues efficiently and effectively; recognising the 'greater good'. - Excellent interpersonal and communication skills both orally and in writing. - A genuine interest and enjoyment in working with students, educators, schools and learning. - Ability to demonstrate flexibility and tenacity. - Confident, assertive and able to thrive in a challenging environment. - Ability to motivate pupils through a variety of methods, including competition, rewards, sanctions and the setting of SMART goals. - Ability to interpret and track student progress through the use of data. - Ability to successfully encourage students to achieve their academic and recreational potential. - Commitment to provide a supporting and challenging environment for students, particularly vulnerable students including those with Special Educational Needs. - Commitment to individual continuous professional development, wanting to 'get better' by building on strengths but also recognising development areas and actively seeking to improve them.